Jewels of Diana, Princess of Wales: Seven-strand pearl and sapphire choker

 As a wedding present, Queen Elizabeth The Queen Mother gave a large oval sapphire and diamond brooch to her new granddaughter-in-law.
-In the early years of her marriage, Diana wore the piece as a brooch, including the famous appearance during the Dutch state visit to the Netherlands in 1982, when the Princess had to find a new gown and jewels after Queen Beatrix gave her the Order of the Crown which is worn on an orange sash.
+In the early years of her marriage, Diana wore the piece as a brooch, including the famous appearance during the Dutch state visit to the Netherlands in 1982, when the princess had to find a new gown and jewels after Queen Beatrix gave her the Order of the Crown which is worn on an orange sash.

-However, soon after the wedding, the Princess had the sapphire brooch converted into the clasp for a magnificent seven-strand pearl choker.
+However, soon after the wedding, the princess had the sapphire brooch converted into the clasp for a magnificent seven-strand pearl choker.
 One of the earliest famous appearances was in 1985, when she wore the choker to dance with John Travolta at the White House.
-A favourite piece of jewellery, the Princess wore this seven-strand pearl and sapphire choker for occasions at home and abroad.
-Another famous appearance of the sapphire choker was in 1994, when the Princess wore the piece (with the daring 'revenge' dress) on the night the Prince of Wales confessed to adultery with Camilla Parker Bowles.
+A favourite piece of jewellery, the princess wore this seven-strand pearl and sapphire choker for occasions at home and abroad.
+Another famous appearance of the sapphire choker was in 1994, when the princess wore the piece (with the daring 'revenge' dress) on the night the Prince of Wales confessed to adultery with Camilla Parker Bowles.

 The seven-strand pearl and sapphire choker was one of the rare 'big' jewels from her marriage that Diana continued to wear after her divorce.
-The last time the choker was publicly seen was when the Princess attended the Met Gala in New York in December 1996.
-It hasn't been seen or exhibited since, and now belongs to Prince William and Prince Harry.
+The last time the choker was publicly seen was when the princess attended the Met Gala in New York in December 1996.
+It has not been seen or exhibited since, and now belongs to Prince William and Prince Harry.

 Though unconfirmed, many speculate Meghan Markle's engagement ring, which she first wore in November 2017 at her engagement announcement with Prince Harry, includes two diamonds from Diana's famous sapphire and pearl choker.
-The engagement ring consists of three large diamonds, with one stone in the center flanked by two smaller stones.
-According to Harry, the side stones are from his mother's jewellery collection (though it's unclear which piece of jewellery they are from).
+The engagement ring consists of three large diamonds, with one stone in the centre flanked by two smaller stones.
+According to Harry, the side stones are from his mother's jewellery collection (though it is unclear which piece of jewellery they are from).

 Four-row Japanese pearl choker

-This piece was given to Diana as a loan from the Queen.
-The Princess first wore the choker during a state visit to the Netherlands in November 1982.
+This piece was given to Diana as a loan from the queen.
+The princess first wore the choker during a state visit to the Netherlands in November 1982.
 The choker contains four rows of Japanese cultured pearls with a central diamond clasp.
 The piece is now being worn by the Princess of Wales who uses it as a loan from the King.

 Grey pearl necklace

-This necklace made up of large dark grey and natural pearls, made by London jeweller Leo de Vroomen was gifted to the Princess in 1985 by Prince Charles.
+This necklace made up of large dark grey and natural pearls, made by London jeweller Leo de Vroomen was gifted to the princess in 1985 by Prince Charles.
 It appeared in public only twice: on a trip to Austria in April 1986 and a month later when she visited a school in Japan.
-It is said the Princess did not like it at all and researchers believe it was given in 1985 when their marriage began to fall apart.
+It is said the princess did not like it at all and researchers believe it was given in 1985 when their marriage began to fall apart.